danflorencio/Time-Tracker/README.md

 # chromeExtension
-A simple chrome extension to keep track of the time spent visiting distinct domains.
+A chrome extension to keep track of the time spent visiting distinct domains.